 A landlord may evict a tenant before their lease ends if they have a valid legal reason to do so; this is considered an eviction “for cause.”
 Some of the valid reasons a landlord may need to evict a tenant include but are not limited to not paying rent, violating the terms of the lease agreement, or causing or permitting a nuisance in the apartment.
 To evict a tenant for cause, the landlord must serve the tenant with written notice of termination or termination notice.
 The type of termination notice needed will be determined by the reason for the eviction and the applicable laws.

-Fourteen-Day Notice to Pay Rent or Quit
+1. Give the Tenant a Fourteen-Day Notice to Pay Rent or Quit

 When tenants fall behind on their rent, the landlord can serve them with a fourteen-day notice to pay rent or quit.
 This notice gives the tenant fourteen days to either pay rent in full or vacate the premises.
 If the tenant does not pay the rent or vacate and surrender the premises, the landlord can then file a summary nonpayment proceeding with the court at the end of the fourteen days pursuant to N.Y.
 Real Prop.
 Acts § 711(2).

-Notice to Cure and Notice of Termination
+2. Give Tenant Notice to Cure and Notice of Termination

 If the landlord is evicting the tenant because the tenant has violated the lease agreement’s specific provisions, the landlord must serve the tenant with the following notices.

-- Notice to Cure: A Notice to Cure is required when a tenant has violated a specific lease provision.
+A Notice to Cure is required when a tenant has violated a specific lease provision.
 This notice gives the tenant ten days to correct the lease violation.
 However, keep in mind that if the lease agreement requires more than a ten-day cure period, the landlord should adjust the cure period accordingly.
 In any event, the cure period cannot be less than ten days, according to New York City housing law.
 If the tenant corrects the issue or “cures” within the cure period, the landlord should not take any further action to evict the tenant.
 However, if the tenant does not cure the violation, the landlord can serve the tenant with a Notice of Termination.

 Important Note: How the tenant is served will affect when the cure period actually begins.
 Typically, if the notice is mailed, at least five days is added to ensure the tenant receives the entire ten days to cure the violation.
 If the tenant believes that they did not receive the correct cure period, this may be a defense to the eviction proceeding.